Bluesky at Home » Home Decor » Green and White Rustic Winter Decor Ideas

 TIP: I’ve been trying to group items, box them, and label them: spring, summer, fall, winter.
 Of course, some items can be used all the time except Thanksgiving to Christmas.
 In the past, I’ve gone crazy trying to find things after the holidays that I’ve put here and there.

-I started with the burlap~covered books I made last year.
 A small wicker basket with a jute hanger that I bought in Atlanta provided the perfect container to fill with some faux greenery that I cut off a large stem.

 As you can see, I placed a strand of garland across the mantel.
 Some garland looks very Christmasy and some just looks more wintery.
-This year I remembered to keep out the wintery garland when we were packing up the decorations.
+I remembered to keep out the wintery garland when we were packing up the decorations.

 That’s a TIP for you.
 Don’t pack all the garland away.

 At the other end of the mantel, I set a wicker basket (a freebie gift basket) on its end for some vertical balance.
-A battery~operated candle on a timer fits perfectly inside to create a shadow box effect.
+A battery-operated candle on a timer fits perfectly inside to create a shadow box effect.
 More faux greenery filled in to contrast with the white candle.

 The greenery is pieces that came off the garland, so they match in style.
-I bought all 3 of these bottles/vases at the same time several years ago at a local flea market.
+I bought all three of these bottles/vases at the same time several years ago at a local flea market.
 I like the matte finish on them for a more rustic look.

 It was that simple to create my green and white rustic winter decor mantel.
-Nothing fancy, but definitely warm, rustic, and wintery.
+Nothing fancy, but warm, rustic, and wintery.

 Here are more awesome winter mantel ideas that I love.